rohm1/phpMyTemplate/README.md

 Note: for the users functions or the assign function, you don't have to use quotes if the value does not have any spaces.

-##Tricks##
+##URL tricks##
-You can add ?raw to the URL: the result will be the templates and blocks fully merged, but the control structures and variables not processed.
+You can add ?tplraw to the URL: the result will be the templates and blocks fully merged, but the control structures and variables not processed.

-You can add ?tplnocache to the URL or define the constant TPL_DEBUG (defined by default, check class.tpl.php): it will force to recompile the template.
+You can add ?tplnocompilecache to the URL or define the constant TPL_DEBUG: it will force to recompile the templates.

+You can add ?tplnocontentcache to the URL: it will force not to use the cached file.

-You can add ?format=json to the URL or use $tpl->display('json'): it will output in a JSON formatted string all the variables you have assigned in the template engine (useful for AJAX apps).
+You can add ?format=json to the URL or use $tpl->display('json'): it will output in a JSON formatted string all the variables you have assigned to the template engine (useful for AJAX apps).

 ##Licence##
-Copyright (c) 2011-2012, rohm1 <rp@rohm1.com>.
+Copyright (c) 2011-2013, rohm1 <rp@rohm1.com>.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without